stepons/jrfolio/content/posts/cycling_in_weather.md

 ![Cycle counts by temperature - the effect of brown fat](/img/cw_fig7.png)

-There is very little difference between the plots and they actually show more cycle trips at the start of winter than the end.
+There is very little difference between the plots and they actually show a slightly higher number of cycle trips at the start of winter than the end.
 So any effect of brown fat is not visible in the data.
 It could be that city dwellers spend so much time inside heated buildings that they are not exposed to the cold enough to change the amount of brown fat their bodies produce – it would be interesting to plot similar data pre and post the start of the war in Ukraine, as people turned thermostats down in response to energy price increases.
 It could also be that any effect would be small, so that an extra layer of clothing would be enough to counter it.

-The fact that there are in fact a slightly larger number of trips at the start of winter is probably down to inertia in people’s habits; they continue riding through autumn until they are forced off their bikes by bad weather, perhaps by rain as much as temperature.
+The fact that there are in fact a slightly larger count of cycles at the start of winter is probably down to inertia in people’s habits; they continue riding through autumn until they are forced off their bikes by bad weather, perhaps by rain as much as temperature.
 And in the new year it takes them a while to get out their bikes and start riding again as the weather improves, essentially ‘missing out’ on some days that are objectively good cycling-weather days.